ASCEPT Member Awards

 To apply for this prize students must:

 All students who submit their abstract prior to the submission closing date and become student financial members of ASCEPT by the time of prize judging at the ASM will automatically be considered for the ASCEPT Neville Percy or ASCEPT Robert Whelan Prizes and any relevant Special Interest Group prizes.
-For the virtual conference ePosters will not use a standard poster format.
-Each successful ePoster will include a 3 minute oral presentation and a single power-point slide.
+All posters will be required to use a standard poster format.
+Each nominated student will be judged during the ASM and it is recommended that students prepare a short 2-3 minute presentation to describe their project.
 Each student member must be a Graduate Student member of ASCEPT to be considered for these prizes.

 Special Interest Group Prizes